apache/arrow-site/_posts/2022-12-18-querying-parquet-with-millisecond-latency.md

  ━━━ ━━━ ━━━ ━━━ ━━━ ━━━ ━━━ ━━━ ━━━ ━━━ ━━━ ━━━ ━━┛
 ```

 Support for reading and writing these indexes from Arrow C++, and by extension pyarrow/pandas, is tracked in [PARQUET-1404](https://issues.apache.org/jira/browse/PARQUET-1404).

 ## Late materialization

-The two previous forms of predicate pushdown only operated on metadata stored for RowGroups, ColumnChunks, and Data Pages prior to decoding values.
+The two previous forms of predicate pushdown only operated on metadata stored for `RowGroup`s, `ColumnChunk`s, and Data Pages prior to decoding values.
 However, the same techniques also extend to values of one or more columns *after* decoding them but prior to decoding other columns, which is often called “late materialization”.

 This technique is especially effective when:

 * The predicate is very selective, i.e. filters out large numbers of rows
 * Each row is large, either due to wide rows (e.g. JSON blobs) or many columns